-Regardless of what the law says, drivers should shut off their cell phones when driving, Hart says.
+Regardless of what the law says, drivers should shut off their cell phones when driving, Scaturro says.
 Here are more tips to prevent distracted driving:

 Use your phone’s built-in tools.
 If your phone has a setting that sends calls to voice mail when it detects you’re driving, turn that feature on.